-REMINDER: Deploying a Poison Bomb on a specific Land gives an advantage to your Bees Harvesting that Land by making other player’s Bees on that Land less agile.
+REMINDER: Using a Poison Bomb on a Land gives an advantage to your Bees Harvesting that Land by reducing the Agility stat of other player’s Bees on that Land.

-Deploying a Cursed Honey Drop on a specific Land gives an advantage to your Bees that are Hunting that Land by making other player’s Bees on that Land less lucky.
+Using a Cursed Honey Drop on a Land gives an advantage to your Bees when Hunting that Land by reducing the Luck stat of other player’s Bees on that Land.

-EXAMPLE: When you find a land that’s really great for Harvesting, deploying a Paradise Maker will speed up your Harvest of that Land by boosting your Bee’s Agility stat.
+EXAMPLE: When you find a Land that’s really great for Harvesting, deploying a Paradise Maker will boost your Bee’s Agility stat and speed up Harvesting.